Talking to Your Healthcare Provider About Infertility in Men

 - Is my physical activity affecting my fertility?

-- Are the prescription or over-the-counter medications I take affecting my fertility?
+- Are the prescription or over the counter medicines I take affecting my fertility?

-- Can the causes of my infertility be treated with medications?
+- Can the causes of my infertility be treated with medicine?

 - Will I need surgery if I’m infertile?

-- What is the success rate of the above treatments?
+- What is the success rate of treatments?